piranha/solovyov.net/src/consult.md

 migrating it to a new, modern architecture.
 Our team’s dedication and hard work allowed us to achieve great success, and I am proud to have been a part of it.

-Now that I'm not employed full-time, I believe that sharing my knowledge and experience with other companies could benefit them.
-So I have decided to start consulting.
+It feels inappropriate to hold on that knowledge, and I believe sharing my knowledge experience with other companies could benefit them.
+So I'm consulting now.

 ## Services